ty-dwyer/Security-Device/README.md

 > The code ultilizes a Finite State Machine to tell wether the correct passcode is inputted and changes from locked to unlocked.

 How do I run this project?
-> Instructions are int his README file and are for a Windows environment
+> Instructions are int his README file and are for a ubuntu environment

 Summary of setup
 > You Must have python installed